puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_conditional.markdown

 "If" statements will execute a maximum of one code block.

+#### When Used as a Value

+In addition to executing the code in a block, an `if` statement is also an expression that produces a value, and can be used wherever a value is allowed.

+The value of an `if` expression is the value of the last expression in the executed block, or `undef` if no block was executed.

 ### Conditions

-The condition(s) of an "if" statement may be any fragment of Puppet code that resolves to a boolean value.
+The condition(s) of an "if" statement may be any expression that resolves to a boolean value.
 This includes:

 * [Variables][]
 * [Expressions][], including arbitrarily nested `and` and `or` expressions
 * [Functions][] that return values

-Fragments that resolve to non-boolean values will be [automatically converted to booleans as described here][bool_convert].
+Expressions that resolve to non-boolean values will be [automatically converted to booleans as described here][bool_convert].

 Static values may also be conditions, although doing this would be pointless.